- The takeaway from this week’s episode is … you will stop asking the wrong people for advice.

 Let’s examine your options when it comes to who you talk to when things fall apart.

 Many people are afraid to talk to anyone about their problems.
 They fear judgment and being scorned.
 Some people talk to their priest or rabbi.
 Others talk to their counselor or psychologist but that gets expensive.

 There’s nothing your therapist can do to change your situation which is really what you are concerned with.

-Some people try to talk to their friends.
-This is where you always get hung up.
+Some people talk to their friends.
+This is where you will always get hung up.
 The last thing your friends want to talk about is your problems.
 Why? … because they have so many problems of their own and talking to you about yours only reminds them of theirs.

 So, now who’s left to talk to when things fall apart?